bchugg/bchugg.github.io/_writing/statistics-wars.md

 1. Set up a statistical null hypothesis of “no mean difference” or “zero correlation.”
 Don’t specify the predictions of your research hypothesis or of any alternative substantive hypotheses.
 2. Use 0.05 as a convention for rejecting the null.
 If significant, accept your research hypothesis.
 Report the result as p < 0.05, p < 0.01, or p < 0.001.
-3. Always perform this procedure
+3. Always perform this procedure.

 There’s no alternative hypothesis specified in the null ritual, which makes it Fisherian.
 But we’re also making a binary decision about whether to accept or reject the null, which is firmly in the Neyman-Pearson camp.
 However, we _also_ report the p-value, which is again Fisherian.